gvwilson/thirdbit/fiction/in-heck/index.md

 Meribeth jerked upright.
 "Wuzza?"

-"Wake it up,"
+"Wake 'em up,"
-Special Blazes ordered crisply, pointing at Bee Six Vee.
+Special Blazes ordered crisply, pointing at Crusher and Bee Six Vee.
 "Then get these three into the trees and sit on them."
 He turned to the Gumption and the Roo sisters.
 "You do *exactly* what she says.
 Understood?"

 "And you."
-He pointed at Dockety.
+He pointed at Dockety without waiting for the teenagers to answer.
 "Back down to the main road.
-No, no, no arguing.
+No, no arguing.
-Down to the main road and eyes wide.
-You see anything bigger than a butterfly you get back up here and let us know.
+You get down to the main road, and if you see anything bigger than a butterfly you get back up here and let us know.
 Being ambushed would truly ruin my day."